Deformations of objects in $n$-categories: Deformations of objects

 \section{Deformations of objects}

-Throughout this section, we assume we're given $\C \in \nPrlk{n}$ and an object $M \in \C$.
-We'd like to show that the deformations of $M$ in the $n$-category $\C$ is characterized by the $\E{n}$-algebra $\End_\C^n(M)$.
+Throughout this section, we assume we are given $\C \in \nPrlk{n}$ and an object $M \in \C$.
+We would like to show that the deformations of $M$ in the $n$-category $\C$ is characterized by the $\E{n}$-algebra $\End_\C^n(M)$.
 The argument follows four steps, generally following Lurie's ideas in \cite[Section~5.2, 5.3]{DAGX} or \cite[Section~16.5, 16.6]{SAG}: \begin{enumerate} \item Construct the functor $\ObjDef_M$ characterizing deformations of $M \in \C$. \item Prove $\ObjDef_M$ is $n$-proximate. \item Construct the comparison map \item Prove that $\ObjDefMap$ is an equivalence. \end{enumerate}